kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 The idea here is progress, not perfection.
 Please try to put past process experiments and things-that-didn’t-work behind you.
 What failed yesterday might work today.
 You might need to recalibrate your idea of “failure”—a small bit of progress is still progress.
 Also, from failures we learn.

 You might also take a cue from SIG Release and create a Program Manager role for your SIG.
-Reach out to @lauri if you’d like to explore this option.
+Reach out to [@LappleApple](https://github.com/lappleapple) if you’d like to explore this option.

 ## What This Covers